Where to shop this holiday season to support Inuit businesses

 If shopping for a foodie – try ordering a cake, cookies or cupcakes from Sadie Vincent-Wolfe’s I Like Cake.
 Vincent-Wolfe also offers catering for events – so why not treat a family or friend to a catered meal for the holidays.

 If you are shopping for a lover of Inuit art, you can checkout the prints, drawing and sculptures available through Dorset Fine Arts.
-The website includes images of the annual Cape Dorset print collection as well as information on participating galleries across Canada where you can buy the prints.
+The website includes images of the annual Kinngait print collection as well as information on participating galleries across Canada where you can buy the prints.
 Dorset Fine Arts was established to develop and serve the market for Inuit fine art produced by the artist members of the West Baffin Eskimo Co-operative.